Bebop: Etymology

 The term "bebop" is derived from nonsense syllables (vocables) used in scat singing; the first known example of "bebop" being used was in McKinney's Cotton Pickers' "Four or Five Times", recorded in 1928.
 It appears again in a 1936 recording of "I'se a Muggin'" by Jack Teagarden.
 A variation, "rebop", appears in several 1939 recordings.
-The first, known print appearance also occurred in 1939, but the term was little-used subsequently until applied to the music now associated with it in the mid-1940s.
-Thelonious Monk claims that the original title "Bip Bop" for his composition "52nd Street Theme", was the origin of the name bebop.
+The first known print appearance also occurred in 1939, but the term was little used subsequently until applied to the music now associated with it in the mid-1940s.
+Thelonious Monk claims that the original title "Bip Bop," for his composition better known as "52nd Street Theme," was the origin of the name "bebop."

 Some researchers speculate that it was a term used by Charlie Christian because it sounded like something he hummed along with his playing.
 Dizzy Gillespie stated that the audiences coined the name after hearing him scat the then-nameless compositions to his players and the press ultimately picked it up, using it as an official term: "People, when they'd wanna ask for those numbers and didn't know the name, would ask for bebop."
 Another theory is that it derives from the cry of "Arriba!
 Arriba!" used by Latin American bandleaders of the period to encourage their bands.
 At times, the terms "bebop" and "rebop" were used interchangeably.
+(Although rebop differed from bebop with its more impressionist use of discordant chords.)
 By 1945, the use of "bebop"/"rebop" as nonsense syllables was widespread in R&B music, for instance Lionel Hampton's "Hey!
 Ba-Ba-Re-Bop".
 The bebop musician or bopper became a stock character in jokes of the 1950s, overlapping with the beatnik.

 Instrumentation

 The classic bebop combo consisted of saxophone, trumpet, double bass, drums and piano.
 This was a format used (and popularized) by both Parker (alto sax) and Gillespie (trumpet) in their 1940s groups and recordings, sometimes augmented by an extra saxophonist or guitar (electric or acoustic), occasionally adding other horns (often a trombone) or other strings (usually violin) or dropping an instrument and leaving only a quartet.
+This was in stark contrast to the large ensembles favored during the swing era.